 As of January 14, 2016 — all surrogacy arrangements in Mexico will have to comply with specific requirements, including the approval from the “Secretaría de salud del estado” (Health Regulations Department of the State).

-IF you are not under contract with CARE Mexico, it is extremely important for you to schedule a consultation with one of our compassionate team members so they can begin answering all of your questions and find the best option for you to pursue your dreams of having a baby.
+IF you are not under contract with CARE, it is extremely important for you to schedule a consultation with one of our compassionate team members so they can begin answering all of your questions and find the best option for you to pursue your dreams of having a baby.

-To-date, CARE Mexico has witnessed the precious arrival of over 104 babies.
+To-date, our reproductive firm has witnessed the precious arrival of over 104 babies.
 We are extremely proud to fight for the rights of our intended parents, our gestational carriers, and our extended families.